alevindix/FakeRealNews/README.md

  - Accuracy of the model is 0.92
  - Save the model and the transformation pipeline on HDFS
  ### Flask Web Application
- Created to enter the news, process it and show the output.
+ Created to insert a news, process it and show the output.
  - Load model from HDFS
  - Insert news on user interface
  - Get input with an AJAX request